neo4jrb/neo4j-core/README.md

 Neo4j::Node.create(name: 'kalle', my_session)
 ```

-When using the Neo4j Server: `:server_db`, mutliple sessions are supported.
+When using the Neo4j Server: `:server_db`, multiple sessions are supported.
 They
 can be created using the open_named method.
 This method takes two extra parameters,
-the second prameter is the session name, and the third parameter is whether the new session should over-ride
+the second parameter is the session name, and the third parameter is whether the new session should over-ride
 the default session (becoming the session returned by calling `Neo4j::Session.current`).
 Valid options are true (always become current), false (never become current) and nil (become current if no
 existing current session).